 Building Your First Chrome Extension.
 Chrome Extension Tutorials.
 Sample Extensions.
 Message Passing.
 Since content scripts run in the context of a web page and not the extension, they often need some way of communicating with the rest of the extension.

 However, to use more advanced features requires a lot of Googling and Stack Overflow.
-Let’s make an intermediate Chrome extension that interacts with the page: it will find the first external link on the page and open it in a new tab. manifest.json The manifest.json file tells Chrome important information about your extension, like its name and which permissions it needs.
-The most basic possible extension is a directory with a manifest.json file.
-That’s the most basic possible manifest.json, with all required fields filled in.
+Let’s make an intermediate Chrome extension that interacts with the page: it will find the first external link on the page and open it in a new tab.
 How to Create a Chrome Extension in 10 Minutes Flat.
 One of my favorite things about the Chrome web browser is how extensible it is.

 It seems like there is a Chrome plugin for just about everything you could ever possibly want.
 But, have you ever wanted to create your own Chrome extension?
 Have you ever wondered how difficult the process would be or what it would entail?
 Well, it turns out it is super easy—probably a lot easier than you ever imagined.
 Getting Started: Building a Chrome Extension.
-Extensions allow you to add functionality to Chrome without diving deeply into native code.
+Extensions are made of different, but cohesive, components.